 Professor DiRusso joined the faculty of Cumberland School of Law and the Birmingham community in 2005, after practicing as a trusts and estates attorney in Boston since 1999.
-Professor DiRusso teaches Wills, Trusts & Estates, Estate & Gift Tax, Estate and Trust Administration, Taxation of Nonprofit Organizations, and Federal Income Tax.
+Professor DiRusso teaches Wills, Trusts and Estates, Estate and Gift Tax, Estate and Trust Administration, Taxation of Nonprofit Organizations, and Federal Income Tax.

 In Boston, Professor DiRusso served as in-house counsel to Bank of America (and its predecessor Fleet National Bank), advising the bank's wealth management and charitable lines of business.
 In this role, she was responsible for legal issues relevant to wills, trusts, and charities in nine different states, as well as national issues including the bank's corporate private foundation and donor advised fund.